beazani/SecurityEngineering-Week4-Task3/README.md

 ![Short guess](Images/Subtask5/shortPassword.png)

-So the time taken to guess the short passward was 4 seconds.<br><br>
+So the time taken to guess the short passward was 4 seconds.

 For the 4 letter password I chose 'blop', and I ran the command by modifying the hydra command -x range, MIN=4, MAX=4 starting from first letter a.